Markus Näslund

 Markus Sten Näslund (born 30 July 1973) is a Swedish former professional ice hockey player and former general manager for Modo Hockey of the Swedish Hockey League (SHL, formerly named Elitserien).
-He played in the National Hockey League (NHL) for the Pittsburgh Penguins, Vancouver Canucks, and New York Rangers, as well as in the Elitserien with Modo Hockey.
+He played in the National Hockey League (NHL) for the Pittsburgh Penguins, Vancouver Canucks, and New York Rangers, as well as in the Elitserien with Modo Hockey from 1990 to 2010.
 Nicknamed "Nazzy" by Canucks fans and "Macke" or "Mackan" in his native Sweden, he was known for his offensive skills, particularly his wrist shot and stickhandling.

 After playing junior hockey within the Modo organization, Näslund turned professional with the club's Elitserien team in 1990–91.
-Selected in the first round, 16th overall by the Penguins in the 1991 NHL Entry Draft, he joined the NHL in 1993–94.
+Selected in the first round, 16th overall by the Penguins in the 1991 NHL entry draft, he joined the NHL in 1993–94.
 After his tenure with Pittsburgh, Näslund was traded to the Vancouver Canucks in 1996, where he spent 12 years, including a team record 8 as captain.
 With the Canucks, Näslund led the team in scoring for 7 seasons, was thrice first team All-Star, chosen in 2002, 2003 and 2004, a Lester B. Pearson Award recipient in 2003, and runner-up for the Hart, Art Ross, and Rocket Richard Trophies in 2003.
 He received the Cyclone Taylor Trophy as the Canucks' most valuable player five times and the Cyrus H. McLean Trophy as the leading point-scorer for seven consecutive seasons—both club records—en route to becoming the franchise leader in goals and points.
 In 2008, Näslund signed with the Rangers, where he spent one season before announcing his retirement from the NHL after 15 seasons.
 Midway through the 2009–10 season, he returned to play for Modo before retiring a second time.
 In December 2010, he became the third Canucks player to have his jersey retired, joining Stan Smyl and Trevor Linden.

 Internationally, Näslund has competed with the Swedish national team in two European Junior Championships, two World Junior Championships, four World Championships, two World Cups and one Winter Olympics.
 He holds the World Junior record for most goals scored in a single tournament, scoring 13 in 1993, while also winning back-to-back silver medals at the competition.
 In World Championship play, he won a silver medal in 1993 and two bronze medals in 1999 and 2002.
 On 21 April 2014, Näslund was inducted into the Swedish Hockey Hall Of Fame.